zamazan4ik/awesome-pgo/article/article.md

 Instrumented binary is slower.
 But how much?
 Well, as usual - *it depends*.
 I didn't find before such benchmarks for real-life applications so I did them and ready to show you some numbers for several projects:

-TODO: add as much projects as I can
+TODO: add as many projects as I can

 | Application | Instrumentation to Release slowdown ratio | Benchmark |
 |---|---|---|